 The gorgeous sunrise over Annapurna and Machhapuchre

 On day 7 of your trip and the 4th day of the actual hike, you'll experience the most stunning sunrise casting golden shadows all over the Himalayas.
 You wake up at High Camp early in the morning and start your hike uphill for approximately 2 hours, when it's still dark, to reach Mardi Himal View Point.
 Right from the viewpoint, you'd see the rising sun casting its rays on the white mountains creating a breathtaking view that only lasts for a short period of time.
 To be able to embrace such beauty up close after walking for days on the tiring trail is an out-of-the-world experience.

 Passing by lush forests abundant with wild flora and fauna

-The Mardi Himal trekking trail passes through numerous lush and dense forests, where you find various species of plants ranging from tropical to sub-alpine.
+The Mardi Himal base camp trekking trail passes through numerous lush and dense forests, where you find various species of plants ranging from tropical to sub-alpine.
 More than 1000 plant species occupy these woodlands, among which about 50 are native to Nepal.
 In spring, some parts of the forests are covered with Rhododendron flowers turning green vegetation red.
 Likewise, these jungles are home to various species of animals and birds.
 You might be able to witness some unique fauna if you're fortunate enough.

 The newly established and less-traveled trekking trail